xyzcoder/xyzcoder.github.io/_posts/2019-01-01-my-plans-for-year-2019.md

 ---

 # **Happy New Year **:
-Hello everyone, Thank you for following my blog and showing interest in reading my articles.
+First of all, Thank you for following my blog and showing interest in reading my articles.
 In this blog post, I would like to discuss my plans for the year 2019.
 I'll work hard to accomplish all my goals mentioned here and share my learnings.

 Here is a brief list of Todo's I am planning to accomplish in 2019.